AWS S3 Tables: turn big data into insights in one click

 Customers were spending millions building and maintaining complex infrastructure for AI/ML workloads.
-I led a 20-person team to design S3 Tables, a new product to eliminate that complexity, from concept to launch in 8 weeks.
+I led the UX for a 20-person team to design S3 Tables, a new product to eliminate that complexity, from concept to launch in 8 weeks.

 S3 Tables, featured in the 2024 AWS CEO keynote, handles infrastructure automatically, providing a seamless console experience that lets teams turn big data into insights in seconds.